MsNahid/SpringFramework/SpringFrameWorkDemo/README.md

 > - Annotations based configuration
 > - Java based configuration

-_There is a subtle difference in xml based and annotation based configuration._
+_There is a subtle difference between xml based and annotation based configuration._